GeetanshUpreti/Candidate-shortlisting/README.md

 ## Note

 The program assumes that each PDF contains only one page.
 If a PDF has multiple pages, the program may not work as expected.
 Additionally, the program uses the T5 base model for summarization, which may not always produce perfect summaries.
+You ave to install tensorflow and keras to work with trandformers library.